-The Disconnect Between Actual Work and Reported Revenues
+The Disconnect Between Actual Work

 Productivity based compensation, using work RVUs (wRVU) to determine compensation, is the norm in employed physician groups and prevalent in academic practices.
 Getting paid based upon output seems both equitable and motivational.
 Yet, the resounding refrain from employed physicians re-negotiating their contracts is that productivity based compensation is not working for them.
 They are working harder than ever, only to hear their wRVUs are not meeting expectations.
 How is this happening?